-This creamy Red Kuri Squash Soup is a real autumn favorite!
-A perfect warming comfort soup that is bursting with flavor.
+This creamy Red Kuri Squash Soup is a true autumn favorite!
+It's the kind of cozy, warming comfort soup that's bursting with flavor - perfect for chilly fall and winter days.

 Ingredients